 Remember those KPIs we talked about?
 Now it’s time to return to them and see how they’ve changed.

 Has your web traffic increased?
 Have you seen a boost in conversions or email subscribers?

 This data tells you how far along you are in reaching your goal, and it’s also a good time to identify what still needs tweaking.

 Want help reaching your content marketing goals?

-At Blue Water Marketing in Florida, we specialize in lead generation, inbound marketing, sales nurturing, and account-based marketing to help you reach your content marketing goals.
+At Blue Water Marketing in Florida, we specialize in lead generation, inbound marketing and outbound marketing, sales nurturing, and account-based marketing to help you reach your content marketing goals.